quantifiedcode/python-anti-patterns/docs/correctness/unused_argument.rst

         arg_1 = arg_1 / 5
         return arg_1

-You can remove arg_2 to avoid this error.
+You can remove :code:`arg_2` to avoid this error.
 Be aware though that this might break your code.
-If `func` is called with two arguments (e.g., `func(10,3)`) this will raise an error.
+If :code:`func` is called with two arguments (e.g., :code:`func(10,3)`) this will raise an error.
 If you remove an argument, you have to refactor your code to make sure only one argument is passed.

 - Delete the argument